Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors: Introduction

 Note that the two above reductions feature an intriguing trade-off between the \emph{size} $N$ and the \emph{dimension} $d$ of the produced instance, and the natural question is how the worst-case complexities of solving these instances as quick as possible compare.
 Our first step towards proving Theorem~\ref{main-thm} is to show that this trade-off is \textbf{tight}, unless Question~\ref{q:mitm} is answered positively: \mdfsetup{ nobreak=true, middlelinecolor=gray, middlelinewidth=1pt, backgroundcolor=gray!10, innertopmargin=7pt, roundcorner=5pt} \begin{mdframed} \textbf{Key Insight:} There is an algorithm for $\wOV$ whose run time dependency in $d$ matches the instance decrease in $d$ in the reduction from~\cite{stacs2016}.
 In particular, $\wOV(N,d,d/4)$ can be solved in $\Ot(N\cdot 2^d/\binom{d}{d/4})$ time and $\Ot(N+2^d)$ space (see Theorem~\ref{ov-lemma}). \end{mdframed}

 This insight has two interesting immediate consequences.
 First, it provides an avenue towards resolving Question~\ref{q:mitm}, because a positive answer to this question is implied by an improvement of our algorithm even for the unweighted version of $\wOV(N,d,d/4)$.
-To the best of our knowledge, such an improvement is entirely consistent with all the known hypotheses on (low/moderate/sparse) version of the Orthogonal Vectors problem~\cite{ChenW19, GaoIKW19}.
+To the best of our knowledge, such an improvement is entirely consistent with all the known hypotheses on (low/moderate/sparse) versions of the Orthogonal Vectors problem~\cite{ChenW19, GaoIKW19}.
 In fact, to answer Question~\ref{q:mitm} affirmatively we only need an improvement for the regime $2^d/\binom{d}{d/4}\leq N \leq 2^d$, while previous hypotheses address the regime where $d / \log N$ tends to infinity.

 Second, a combination of the reduction from~\cite{stacs2016} and our algorithm for $\wOV(N,d,d/4)$ would give an algorithm for Subset Sum that runs in $\Os(2^{n/2})$ time and $\Os(2^{(1/2-\delta)n})$ space, for some small $\delta >0$.
-While this is not even close to the memory improvement of~\cite{schroeppel}, one may hope that both methods can be combined to get a better memory usage.
-Notwithstanding the significant hurdles that need to be overcome to make these two methods combine, this is how we get the improvement in Theorem~\ref{main-thm}.
+While this is not even close to the memory improvement of~\cite{schroeppel}, one may hope that by adding the ideas~\cite{schroeppel} on top of this approach results in a better memory usage.
+Notwithstanding the significant hurdles that need to be overcome to make these two methods combine, this is exactly how we get the improvement in Theorem~\ref{main-thm}.